Most of the work in marbling is getting set up, but once you are all set up you can play for hours!

 With all the desired colors of paint on the surface, use your rakes, combs or found items to carefully create swirls and design patterns.

-Going back and forth with a toothpick or chopstick will produce chevron patterns.
+Going back and forth with a toothpick or chopstick will produce chevron patterns, this is called a Gel-Git.

 Dip a whisk or a bundle of broom straws in some paint and flick drops onto the surface.